 Oil-free air compressors can cost anywhere from $100 to $2,000.
 Smaller compressors (10 gal. or less) tend to cost $100-$200, mid-size models (20-30 gal.) are in the $400-$600 range, and large ones (60 gal.+) are $1,000-$2,000.
 Industrial oil-free air compressors go up from there.

-How Much Do Oil-Free Compressors Cost Compared To Oil-Lubed Compressors?
+How Much Does An Oil-Free Compressor Cost Compared To Oil-Lubed Compressors?

-In general, oil-free air compressors tend to cost less than oil-lubricated air compressors of comparable size and power.
+In general, oil-free air compressors for compressed air tend to cost less than oil-lubricated air compressors of comparable size and power.
 This is mainly due to higher manufacturing and material costs.
 But even if the up-front price is the same, oil air compressors also come with higher maintenance costs over time.

 On an oil-lubed compressor, the oil needs to be regularly topped off and changed, and the oil filter and air/oil separator will need to be replaced periodically.
 While it won’t exactly be exorbitant, these costs can add up over time, so they’re worth factoring in.